-Despite academics and policymakers regularly encouraging districts and schools to adopt high-quality curriculum materials, progress has been uneven (Polikoff et al., 2020).
+Despite academics and policymakers regularly encouraging districts and schools to use high-quality curriculum materials, progress has been uneven (Polikoff et al., 2020).
+Formal adoption has increased, but this has not always changed use within classrooms.
 One reason is that the growth of supplemental and, in recent years, internet-based materials has revolutionized how teachers use curricula.
 In the 1980s and 90s, teachers largely used textbooks supplied by their districts as primary resources for teaching (Freeman et al., 1983).
 In a 2020 survey of U.S. K-12 teachers, by comparison, Doan and colleagues (2021) found that in mathematics, 40% of elementary teachers reported regularly using materials they created themselves, with another 18% regularly using supplemental materials produced by their school or district; these numbers rise for middle and high school teachers (see also Blazar et al., 2020).
 In ELA, a 2015 survey found that most teachers surveyed in three focal states drew on self-created materials, with such materials much more prominent in the middle or high school grades (Opfer et al., 2017).